espressif/arduino-esp32/README.md

 1 > Sometimes to program ESP32 via serial you must keep GPIO0 LOW during the programming process

-2 > On some ESP32 development boards, When you trying to upload a new sketch, the Arduino IDE gives you a fatal error. ( like A fatal error occurred: Failed to connect to ESP32: Timed out waiting for packet header) This means your ESP32 board does not goes to automatically into flashing/uploading mode.
+2 > In some ESP32 development boards, when trying to upload a new sketch, the Arduino IDE gives you a fatal error (i.e A fatal error occurred: Failed to connect to ESP32: Timed out waiting for packet header).
+This means your ESP32 board is not automatically in the flashing/uploading mode.

-Solution:  To make flashing automatically, You have to connect a 10 uF electrolyte capacitor between the EN pin and GND pin.
+Solution: To make flashing automatically, you have to connect a 10 uF capacitor between the EN and GND pins.
+This capacitor value could be lower (> 2.2 uF) if you don't have this part available.
+EN <----||---- GND

+The capacitor can be electrolytic, ceramic or tantalum.
+Using lower values like 2.2uF and 4.7 uF is also possible in most of the cases.